mainsail-crew/MainsailOS/docs/README.md

 # Introduction
-V-CoreOS is a preconfigured software package for the Rat Rig V-Core 3, that aims to make it as painless as possible to get Klipper, Fluidd and Moonraker up and running on your printer.
+V-CoreOS is a preconfigured software package for the Rat Rig V-Core 3, that aims to make it as painless as possible to get [Klipper](https://www.klipper3d.org/), [Moonraker](https://github.com/Arksine/moonraker) and [Fluidd](https://docs.fluidd.xyz/) up and running on your printer.
 It is developed and maintained by Mikkel Schmidt (miklschmidt#2036 on the Rat Rig Unofficial Discord).

 To run V-CoreOS on your V-Core 3 you need a supported control board and a Raspberry Pi.